2snEM6/BenefitsCalculator/README.md

 - The frontend application is build using React + Redux and tested using the [Enzyme](https://github.com/airbnb/enzyme) testing library by Airbnb.
 - The web application requests the yearly savings value to an scalable WebSockets API built with [SocketCluster](https://github.com/SocketCluster/socketcluster)

+### Deployment

+**Frontend**

+The frontend, the web application has been deployed to  IPFS, the [Interplanetary File System](ipfs.io) 🌎

+This means the website is not deployed to a simple single point of failure web server, but deployed to a decentralized structure of multiple nodes that host the data.

+If you'd like to support this app, feel free to deploy a node on your local machine and load the following hash: QmVh1oi9fQs6KnhvbVSFoCpWmywdBzWAmGAcu3YzN89C8p

+This will help the app to live forever in the network without any cost.

+**Backend**

+As for the backend application, it still needs to be deployed to a decentralized network such as Ethereum, EOS or many others.
+I'm im the process of doing it but it still will require some time.

 ### Prerequisites

  - Docker for Mac, Linux or Windows